 How should I choose what to focus on?

-You should focus on the Competency where improvement and/or experience is the most important to reach your career objective.
-If you have several Competencies that seem equally important to reach your career objective, then consider a few things to help you isolate one:
+You should focus on the area where improvement and/or experience is the most important to achieve your overall career goals.
+If you have several areas that seem equally important, consider a few things to isolate one:

 What’s your confidence level and how much mental energy do you have?
 Are you energized and feeling amazing about yourself and your work?
-If so, tackle a big, scary Competency.
+If so, tackle a big, scary development area.
 Are you on the lower end of the confidence or energy spectrum?
-Pick a Competency, that, while still challenging, offers some quicker, easier wins for you to build momentum and gain assurance.
+Pick an area, that, while still challenging, offers some quicker, easier wins for you to build momentum and gain assurance.

 Learning new things takes work, and your own personal style and energy levels are critical considerations.
 You should always push yourself, but you should also take care to set yourself up for success.

-Here are some ways to collect information to inform which Competency you should focus on:
+Here are some ways to collect information to inform which development areas you should focus on:

 Exemplars: Are you looking for a promotion?
 Have a conversation with someone at the next level about their experiences and priorities.
 Are you trying to excel in your current role?
 Seek out the aces around you and learn about their successes and strategies.
 Are you looking to change roles?
 Talk to people who are in the role you want, especially if they made the same switch you’re aiming to make.
 Speak honestly with these people about their success factors, adjustment challenges, and the most trying shortcomings they’ve worked through - and be upfront with them about your own experiences, strengths, and weaknesses.